eatyourpeas/clinical-calculators/README.md

 ## Standardisation

-All calculators are standardised in that the top of the file (above all imports) contains docstrings that define all input parameters and the structure of the outputs.
-The structure of all the inputs and outputs is standardised and defined in a config folder, with an inputs.yaml, outputs.yaml and metadata.yaml.
-These define the structure that all the inputs and outputs take.
+All calculators are standardised in that the top of the file (above all imports) contains docstrings that define all input parameters and the structure of the outputs in .toml.

 For example, for a calculator that returns BMI the calculator file might be: